zuozhenggh/learning-library/data-management-library/security/data-safe/workshops/customertenancy/set-up-oracle-data-safe-environment.md

 - From the navigation menu, select **Identity**, and then **Users**.
 The **Users** page in Oracle Cloud Infrastructure Identity and Access Management (IAM) is displayed.
 - Click **Create User**.
 - Enter a short form name for the user account, for example, `dsu01`.
-- Enter a user description for the user account, for example, **Data Safe user**.
+- Enter a user description for the user account, for example, **Data Safe user 1**.
 - Enter the email address for the user.
 Oracle will send an email to this address with instructions on how to sign in to the tenancy.

 - Click **Create**.
 The user account is listed on the **Users** page.